Dfinitski/ATU-10-10W-QRP-antenna-tuner/README.md

 2 - full automatic mode error solved.

 ###### New in FW version 1.1
-1 - the control methot has been reworked, there is no more sleep mode.
+1 - the control method has been reworked, there is no more sleep mode.
 Now the tuner either shines on the display for 5 minutes after it is disturbed, or turns off after 30 minutes if it is not touched and the transmitter is not turned on.
 For these 30 minutes, the tuner constantly monitors the power supplied and instantly lights up the display when needed.
 The current consumption in this monitoring mode is 4 mA.
 Long press on the button now turns the device on and off.
 2 - external control using the Icom protocol is implemented, works in both directions.
 That is, when the tuner button is pressed, the transceiver automatically generates a carrier for tuning and when changing from band to band, the transceiver initiates tuning by the tuner.
 When you press the button of external tuner control on the transceiver, the tuner is automatically run if ON or reset if OFF position.